VI.E. Student Responsibilities

 - is older than 21 years of age; and

 - is not a student of the postsecondary educational institution at which the student organization is registered.
-Each advisor is required to attend a risk management program.

 - possession and use of alcoholic beverages and illegal drugs, including penalties that may be imposed for possession or use;

 - fire and other safety issues, including the possession and use of a firearm or other weapon or of an explosive device;

 - travel to a destination outside the area in which the institution is located;